Bond valuation

 Bond valuation is the process of estimating the fair value of a bond.
-In the present-value approach, the value equals the sum of expected cash flows discounted at appropriate rates.
+In the prevalent present-value approach, the value equals the sum of expected cash flows discounted at appropriate rates.

-In practice the discount rate is often inferred by reference to similar, more liquid instruments.
-Several related yield measures can then be computed for a given price (see Yield and price relationships).
+In practice, under relative pricing, this discount rate is often inferred by reference to similar, more liquid instruments; arbitrage-free pricing is also common.

+Several related yield measures can be computed for a given price.
 If the market price of a bond is below par value, it trades at a discount; if it is above par, it trades at a premium.
-Methods used on this page include relative pricing and arbitrage-free pricing.

 If a bond has embedded options, valuation combines option pricing with discounting.
 Depending on the option type, the option value is added to or subtracted from the value of the option-free bond to obtain the total price.
-See embedded options.
+See under Bond option § Embedded options.

 Bond valuation

 The fair price of a “straight” bond (no embedded options - see bond features) is the present value of its expected cash flows discounted at appropriate rates.
 In practice, prices are often inferred relative to more liquid instruments.
 Two approaches are common: relative pricing and arbitrage-free pricing.
 When valuation must reflect uncertainty in future rates, for example when valuing a bond option, analysts use interest-rate models.